 A sunburn is skin damage from the sun's ultraviolet A and ultraviolet B (UVA and UVB) rays.
 Most sunburns cause mild pain and redness but affect only the outer layer of skin (first-degree burn).
 The red skin might hurt when you touch it.
 These sunburns are mild.
 They can usually be treated at home.

 Skin that is red and painful and that swells up and blisters may mean that deep skin layers and nerve endings have been damaged (second-degree burn).
 This type of sunburn is usually more painful and takes longer to heal.

 Other problems that can occur along with sunburn include:

 Long-term problems include:

-Although people with darker skin don't sunburn as easily, they can still get skin cancer.
+People with darker skin don't sunburn as easily.
+But they can still get skin cancer.
 So it's important to use sun protection, no matter what your skin colour is.

 You may get a more severe sunburn depending on:

-If you have any health risks that may increase the seriousness of sun exposure, you should avoid being in the sun from 11 in the morning to 3 in the afternoon.
+If you have any health risks such as having diabetes or cancer, or if you take medicines that may increase the seriousness of sun exposure, you should avoid being in the sun from 11 in the morning to 3 in the afternoon.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.